 For more than a decade, hospitals AZ Turnhout and AZ Herentals, in Belgium, have been working together, with their laboratories taking the lead in this collaboration.
 In 2018, the labs fully merged with each other, sharing a single bacteriology laboratory, and centralising all non-urgent tests.

-“The goal of this merger was not only to work more efficiently, but also to optimise expertize and enable more specialisation of our medical staff in the various subareas,” explains Juul Boes, director of the laboratory.
+“The goal of this merger was not only to work more efficiently, but also to optimize expertise and enable more specialization of our medical staff in the various subareas,” explains Juul Boes, director of the laboratory.

 To support the goals, the hospitals had to set up a single laboratory information system (LIS) with one, central database.
 AZ Herentals was a long-time user of GLIMS, and their colleagues in Turnhout were quickly convinced.
 “MIPS could offer us all the modules and functionalities that we needed.
 It was the logical choice,” says Tom Spiritus, project manager for the GLIMS project.